Zenchiyu/POLAR-background-prediction/README.md

 ---

 ## Installation
-If you don't use Anaconda, you can skip the first steps with Anaconda but you need to make sure you already have Python version `3.10.12`.
+If you don't use Anaconda, you can skip the first steps with Anaconda but you need to make sure you already have Python version `3.10.12` and `pipenv` installed (using `pip` for ex.).
 Moreover, Jupyter notebook is required to run the notebooks.

 <details>